markif/ExplorativeAnalysisChallenge_HS2019/Readme.md

 Start the docker container that runs a Jupyter Notebook which can be used to access the database (please do not forget to replace `path_to_your_jupyter_files` with the actual path where you want to store the files on your computer - e.g. `$(pwd)` on Linux for your current folder).

-Please see the console output for the URL (with token) to use in your browser.
+Please see the console output for the URL (with token) to open in your browser.
 ```bash
 docker run --name datascience-notebook --net=dbnet -p 8888:8888 -v "path_to_your_jupyter_files":/home/jovyan/work -it --rm i4ds/datascience-notebook
 ```